MushtakTheAnalyst/BankCustomersChurn-Data-Analysis-and-Visualization-PowerBI-Project/README.md

 ## Data Structure and Source
-The dataset is in Excel (.csv) format with 10,000 rows and 14 columns.
-It contains accident details with fields like RowNumber, CustomerId, CreditScore, GeographyID, GenderID, Age, Tenure, Balance, NumOfProducts, HasCrCard, IsActiveMember, and others.
+The dataset used for this analysis is in CSV format and contains 10,000 rows and 12 columns.
+It contains accident details with fields like RowNumber, CustomerId, CreditScore, GeographyID, GenderID, Age, Tenure, Balance, NumOfProducts, HasCrCard, and others.
 There are 7 excel files in total with the below names.

 - ActiveCustomer
 - Bank_Churn